313c7r1/flappy-copycat/README.md

 # flappy-copycat
-Practice in unity, by coping flappy bird from scratch, without any guides
+Practice in unity, by coping flappy bird from scratch.without any guides